Biden signs $15 minimum wage for federal contract workers - WTMJ

 “This executive order will promote economy and efficiency in federal contracting, providing value for taxpayers by enhancing worker productivity and generating higher-quality work by boosting workers’ health, morale, and effort,” the White House said in a statement.

-The officials could not provide an exact figure on how many workers for federal contractors would receive a raise, only that it would be hundreds of thousands.
+The liberal Economic Policy Institute estimates that as many as 390,000 low-wage federal contractors would receive a raise, with roughly half of the beneficiaries being Black or Hispanic workers.
 There are an estimated 5 million contract workers in the federal government, according to a posting last year for the Brookings Institution by Paul Light, a public policy professor at New York University.

 The increase could be dramatic for workers who earn the current minimum of $10.95 an hour.
 Those workers would receive a 37% pay hike, though the increase would be rolled out gradually, according to the terms of the order.